raspberrypilearning/the-all-seeing-pi/README.md

-# The All Seeing Pi
+# The All-Seeing Pi

 ![](cover.png)

-In this resource you will make a tweeting touch screen photo booth using a Raspberry Pi.
+In this resource, you will make a tweeting touchscreen photo booth using a Raspberry Pi.

 ## Licence